annguyen1404/JSC370-final/README.md

-# JSC370 HW5 Website

-This was completed for JSC370 HW5.
-Please visit the ['Visualizations' tab](https://annguyen1404.github.io/JSC370-HW5/jsc370_hw5.html) to see the HW5 visualizations.

-The aim of this project is to better learn and explore interactive visualizations- building off of the JSC370 midterm.
+# JSC370 Final Project: A Look into NFL Field Goals in 2018-2020

+This project was completed as a part of the final assignment of JSC370, Data Science II, at the University of Toronto.
+The project website can be found at:

+## The Project

+This project provides an analysis on NFL field goal kicks of the 2018-2020 seasons.
+The aim of the project is to help football coaches  assess whether a field goal kick would be successful at a certain game moment to help determine their next game play.

 ## The Data